BEST OF THE NET 2023; Essay in THE BEST AMERICAN ESSAYS 2018; (cited in BAE 2015, 2016, 2020, 2022); PUSHCART poetry finalist

 my enemy has become my friend and essay

-4. Holly Black Quote: “If the enemy of my enemy is my friend, then surely
+5. Dan Wells Quote: “The enemy of my enemy is my friend.”

 my enemy has become my friend and essay